Jagoda11/aws-fullstack-template/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository.
 2. Configure and install the dependencies: `npm install`.
 3. Make sure the tests pass on your machine: `npm test`.
 Note: these tests also apply the linter, so there's no need to lint separately.
-We've set up a pre-commit hook with Husky, so tests will automatically run before each commit.
 4. Format your code: `npm run format`.
 5. Create a new branch: `git checkout -b my-branch-name`.
 6. Make your change, add tests, and ensure the tests still pass.